Particular/Particular.EndpointThroughputCounter/README.md

-# Particular.ThroughputTool
+# Particular.EndpointThroughputCounter

-Measures per-endpoint throughput in customer systems.
+A tool to measure per-endpoint throughput of an NServiceBus system.

 ## RSA key pair